Chase Sapphire Reserve (CSR) Card Benefits

 1 point/$1 spent on all other purchases

-I also love that my points can be used for many different things.
-I can use my points for flights, hotels, rental autos, cash back, and more.
+I also loved that my points could be used for many different things.
+I could use my points for flights, hotels, rental autos, cash back, and more.

 Again, I am not a points guru.
-I rarely understand all the ways I can/should earn and use points.
-And I don’t always redeem my points for their highest value (to make them worth 50% more).
+I rarely understood all the ways I could earn and use points.
+And I didn’t always redeem my points for their highest value (to make them worth 50% more).

-When not traveling, I usually credit the value of my points back to my credit card statement.
-I choose the credits that make my points worth at least 25% more.
+When not traveling, I usually credited the value of my points back to my credit card statement.
+I chose the credits that made my points worth at least 25% more.

-When traveling, I use my points toward my travel plans, booked via Chase.
-To make my points worth 50% more.
+When traveling, I used my points toward my travel plans, booked via Chase—to make my points worth 50% more.

-I only book travel plans via Chase after I’ve first verified that the Chase offer is better/wiser than any other offer.
+I only booked travel plans via Chase after I first verified that the Chase offer was better/wiser than any other offer.

-I don’t book flights via Chase (I don’t use my Chase points) because I find super affordable flights via Google Flights, Pomelo, or Going.
+I didn’t book flights via Chase (I didn’t use my Chase points) because I find super affordable flights via Google Flights, Pomelo, or Going.

-But that is all I know about how my points work.
-And that’s okay.
-Because my points earn far more than my Chase Sapphire Reserve annual fee—so it’s all a win.
+But that was all I knew about how my points worked.
+And that was okay.
+Because my points earned far more than my Chase Sapphire Reserve annual fee, making it all a win, I thought.

 Purchase Protection ($10k - $50k Value)

-As someone who charges my life to my credit card, I want the purchase protection that comes with my Chase Sapphire Reserve credit card.
-It helps me feel protected in this world.
+As someone who charges my life to my credit card, I wanted the purchase protection that came with my Chase Sapphire Reserve credit card.
+It helped me feel protected in this world.

 While I am as careful as possible with every purchase, our online and automated world means mistakes and fraud will happen.
-But I no longer feel alone if something goes awry.
+But I no longer felt alone if something went awry.

-My CSR purchase protection covers my new purchases for 120 days (damage, theft, accidental parting), up to $10,000 per claim and $50,000 per year, which I think is huge.
+My CSR purchase protection covered my new purchases for 120 days (damage, theft, accidental parting), up to $10,000 per claim and $50,000 per year, which I thought was huge.

-Especially since I’ve placed several orders for items that never arrived or were subpar with no remedy option.
-Chase has saved me by crediting me back entirely.
+Especially since I placed several orders for items that never arrived or were subpar, with no remedy option.
+Chase saved me by crediting me back entirely.

 Roadside Assistance ($100 Value)